parkercoates/dotfiles/README.md

-# Dotfiles
+# Parker's Dotfiles

 ## Overview

-This repo is a skeleton/template/vanilla version of my dotfiles.
-It contains a utility ([dfm](https://github.com/justone/dfm)) to help with managing and updating your dotfiles like I manage mine.
+This repo contains my personal dotfiles, managed via [dfm](https://github.com/justone/dfm).

 ## Using this repo

-First, fork this repo.
+First, fork this repo on GitHub.

 Then, add your dotfiles: